*SPOILER ALERT! *

 loud and long, she decided against spending the day in her quarters.
 There were

 plenty of other places to go.
 Productive things to do.
-That’s when she
+Then she remembered one

-remembered one of those things—paying Jinatta, the ship’s doctor, a proper
+of those things—paying Jinatta, the ship’s doctor, a proper “welcome back”

 With